devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

 ## Keep in sync

-As the development team makes changes to the frontend code you will need to sync your fork of the repository.
+As the application team makes changes to the frontend code you will need to sync your fork of the repository.
 As long as you are only adding tests and not changing the core code, you shouldn't have to merge any code.

 To sync your fork, navigate to your account's fork of the `jwt-pizza` repository.
 It will display if your fork is out of date.
 Press the `Sync fork` button and confirm the action.